Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - Once cleared, collect your luggage at the baggage claim area.
 Check your luggage tag number to be sure.

-One more thing: if you’re flying to the Philippines after the cruise, you’ll also need to accomplish ONE HEALTH PASS, which is a requirement by the Philippine government.
-If you don’t have booster shot, you’ll also have to take a COVID-19 antigen test prior to your flight.
+One more thing: if you’re flying to the Philippines after the cruise, you’ll also need to accomplish ETRAVEL PASS, which is a requirement by the Philippine government.
+If you’re not fully vaccinated, you’ll also have to take a COVID-19 antigen test prior to your flight.

 That’s all for now.
 In our next cruise-related posts, we’ll be tackling the many dining options and attractions on board the Spectrum of the Seas!
 So follow us on our social media channels to stay updated!